White Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew Benintendi and the Chicago White Sox are ready for a matchup with Mike Trout and the Los Angeles Angels on Tuesday at 9:38 PM ET.
+Mike Trout and the Los Angeles Angels will meet Andrew Vaughn and the Chicago White Sox on Wednesday at Angel Stadium of Anaheim, at 9:38 PM ET.

-Bookmakers list the Angels as -190 favorites on the moneyline, while giving the underdog White Sox +155 moneyline odds to win.
-An 8-run total is set in this contest.
+The favored Angels have -125 moneyline odds against the underdog White Sox, who are listed at +105.
+The total is 8.5 runs for the contest (with -120 odds on the over and +100 odds to go under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.